katharinalisalin/demo-bug-template/docs/bug-documentation/documentation-issue-report.md

 ### Improvement proposals

-Now that you have provided us with the description, impact, and link to the documentation, you can help us maintainers by proposing an improvement.
+Now that you have provided us with the description, impact, and link to the documentation, you can help us, maintainers, by proposing an improvement.
 If you have found a solution that works for you, you can help other users temporarily fix the issue before we maintainers can update our documentation.